emmanuel10101/Bitcamp2025/mockfile.md

 Normal Text There is no special syntax for writing normal text!
 *Italic Text* Use “*” to italicize text.
 Place an asterisk directly before and after the line you want italicized.

 **Bold Text** Use two “*” to bold text.
-Place two asterisks directly

-before and after the line you want italicized.
+Place two asterisks directly before and after the line you want bolded.

 * list item
 * another list item